AQUAL

 AQUAL is a theory of gravity based on Modified Newtonian Dynamics (MOND), but using a Lagrangian.
-It was developed by Jacob Bekenstein and Mordehai Milgrom in their 1984 paper, "Does the missing mass problem signal the breakdown of Newtonian gravity?".
-"AQUAL" stands for "A QUAdratic Lagrangian".
+It was developed by Jacob Bekenstein and Mordehai Milgrom in their 1984 paper, "Does the missing mass problem signal the breakdown of Newtonian gravity?", as well as a 1986 paper by Milgrom.
+"AQUAL" stands for "AQUAdratic Lagrangian", stemming from the fact that, in contrast to Newtonian gravity, the proposed Lagrangian is non-quadratic in the potential gradient $|\nabla\Phi|$.